Anwar8/Blaze/notes/journal.md

 ## Journal
+### 11 December
+Huge day - built `Blaze` with `Kokkos` support.
+Not only did I integrate with the `Kokkos` build-system, but I also built the serial, `OpenMP`, and `C++ Threads` backends, and ran the code with them.
+The performance is very similar to `OpenMP`.
+To run the `C++ Threads` backend, need to define the environment variable `KOKKOS_NUM_THREADS` and set it to the number of threads.
+Performance with the `C++ Threads` infinitesimally better than `OpenMP` backend.
+The source code for `Kokkos` should be retrieved from the release section of the `Kokkos` github page.
+I am thrilled with today's accomplishment.
+Also, I am sure I had done quite some work yesterday - I might not have updated the journal, though.
+Better check my commits on the repo.

 ### 8 December
 All solution streamlining items from 6 December were implemented, in addition to combining the calculation of the stiffness contribution and the resistance force contributions.
 This resulted in nearly halving the assembly time from 0.93 s to 0.58 s, and thus reduced the proportion of the assembly from 10.93% in the last update, to 7.09% in this one.
 Other than the element state update, I am confident that the solution procedure is now implemented in a streamlined way.
 At the very least, it is not a clearly silly implementation anymore.
 All times below are the median of 3 runs.
 | Timer Name                  | Original (s) | 4 Dec (s)    | 8 Dec (s)    | Original (%) | 4 Dec (%)    | 8 Dec (%)    |